Nayem73/MY-TECH-SHEET/others/Exam/thesis sheet.md

 **

+# what is imagenet, hyperparameter,

+# how many layers in EfficentNet and resnet?

 | Class Name   | EuroSAT                                                              | UC Merced                                                         | RESISC45                                                             | PatternNet                                                             |
 | ------------ | -------------------------------------------------------------------- | ----------------------------------------------------------------- | -------------------------------------------------------------------- | ---------------------------------------------------------------------- |
 | agricultural | One image from Eurosat agriculture class((if class is available)<br> | One image from UC Merced agriculture class(if class is available) | One image from RESISC45 agriculture class(if class is available)<br> | One image from PatternNet agriculture class(if class is available)<br> |